Evaluating Multilingual Long-Context Models for Retrieval and Reasoning: Results and Discussion

 \subsection{Impact of tokenization}

-We further analyze the tokenization rate (the average number of tokens generated per word in each language) of the different languages, as presented in Table~\ref{tab:fertility}.
+We further analyze the tokenization rate, also known as fertility rate, which is the average number of tokens generated per word for the different languages.
+The results are presented in Table~\ref{tab:fertility}.
 Unsurprisingly, English consistently shows the lowest tokenization rates across all models.
 Vietnamese has varying rates, with Gemini-1.5 being the most efficient, while Claude-3 and YaRN-7b tokenize more heavily.
 Indonesian exhibits moderate rates with some variability across models.
 Swahili and Somali, the two lowest resource level languages in our study, generally have higher tokenization rates, suggesting these are more challenging for models to process effectively.

 We can make two interesting observations: (i) the performance of LLMs is influenced by the way the models tokenized text across languages, with lower fragmentation leading to improved performance, and (ii) the models with overall lower fragmentation scores, such as Gemini-1.5 followed by GPT-4o, achieved better results across all languages and tasks.